 Once you’ve discovered Rossiter Workouts, you may find pain is not something to be feared, but more to be curious about.

-The Rossiter System is like yoga, only with 2 people.
+Rossiter Stretching is like yoga, only with 2 people.
 It’s like Pilates, only more powerful.
 It has elements of massage therapy, Shiatsu, energy healing, myofascial release, Rolfing/structural integration … and other forms of bodywork.

 Rossiter is for structural issues, and structural pain is the easiest to understand and often the easiest to remove from the body.